miohtama/opsec/source/team/index.rst

 **Email is not used for internal communications?**

 Email as media is insecure.
-Email travels plain-text through Internet.
-Even if the message content itself is encrypted the metadata is still readable.
+Email travels plain-text through the Internet.
+Even if the message content itself is encrypted, the metadata is still readable.

 Instead of email, closed tools and services should be used for team internal communications.

-For highly sensitive projects the communication should be contained in an in-house server.
+For highly sensitive projects, the communication should be contained in an in-house server.